adtm/tech-guidebook/git.md

 ### `git revert`

 This command is for remote repository changes.
 For example, if you have pushed all your `Local Directory` changes to remote an want to undo without removing history. `git revert <commit-hash>` would create a new commit showing the removed changes on top the history.
 Thus not destroying any history.

+### `git clean`

+Whereas `git checkout` and  `git reset` mainly worked on files in the `staging directory` (except `git reset --hard` and `git checkout .`). `git clean` is only for untracked files in your `working directory` to change.
+This command is reponsible for removing files from the `working directory`.
+By default it requires the `-f (force)` flag to execute.

+The main flags are:

+`-f (force)`.
+Have in mind that by default it will removes files but not directories and files within them.

+`-d (directories)`.
+This will delete all directories and files within those directories.

+`-n (dry run)`.
+Shows files which would be removed.

+`-i (interactive)`.
+This command will show the changes that will be executed and will allow to tell patterns by which files can be deleted.
+Starting an interactive shell.

+All of these flags can be combined, for example if you want to delete all directories & files and check the changes before executing, you can do `git clean -fdn`.